Tyrceo/Hiring-Test-Instructions/README.md

 pokemon: 'Bulbasaur'
 ```
 Means that the survey done at (longitude,latitude)
-yielded, for any given pokemon, a maximum of 20% for Bulbasaur
+yielded, for any given pokemon, a maximum of 20% for Bulbasaur.\
 We are only interested in score **above or equal to 0.5**

 #### Database design